bogdanlungu/learning-python/readme.md

 ## rename_files
 Renames all the files from a given directory by removing the numbers from their names - example boston221.jpg will become boston.jpg

+## unzip_files
+This program reads all the zip archives from a folder and unzips them in the same location.
+You need to give the path to the folder with the folder variable.